Relativistic location algorithm in curved spacetime: Relativistic location in flat spacetime

 \subsubsection{Timelike configuration hyperplane}

 We now turn to the case in which the configuration hyperplane $\Sigma$ is timelike, which corresponds to a spacelike unit normal vector $n^\mu$.
 In this case, the adapted frame is constructed differently; one first performs a Lorentz transformation such that the spacelike $n^\mu$ is tangent to a surface of constant $t=X^{\prime 0}$ (here, $t=X^{\prime 0}$, $x=X^{\prime 1}$, $y=X^{\prime 2}$, $z=X^{\prime 3}$).
-Then, one performs a spatial rotation so that $n^\mu$ is aligned with the $z$-axis.
+Then, one performs a spatial rotation so that $n^\mu$ is aligned with the $z$ axis.
 The configuration hyperplane $\Sigma$ in the resulting frame is characterized by a constant $z=z_0$ coordinate.
-The points will lie on an elliptic hyperboloid\footnote{From here on, all hyperboloids will be assumed to be elliptic.} $\mathcal H$ formed by the intersection of the past light cone for the solution point and the configuration hyperplane $\Sigma$ (see Fig. \ref{fig:Cones_Dual}).
-The main task is to find the coordinates for the vertex ${\bf v}_{\rm c} = \left(t_{\rm c},x_{\rm c},y_{\rm c}\right)$ (by which we mean the vertex of the light cone which the hyperboloid asymptotes to; we employ this terminology henceforth), as well as the distance $R$ satisfying the following set of equations:
+The points will lie on an elliptic hyperboloid $\mathcal H$ formed by the intersection of the past light cone for the solution point and the configuration hyperplane $\Sigma$ (see Fig. \ref{fig:Cones_Dual}).
+The main task is to find the coordinates for the vertex ${\bf v}_{\rm c} = \left(t_{\rm c},x_{\rm c},y_{\rm c}\right)$ of the cone which the hyperboloid asymptotes to, as well as the distance $R$ satisfying the following set of equations:

-where:
+where

 By eliminating $R$, one may write this as a set of three equations:

 which can then be solved for the vertex coordinates ${\bf v}_{\rm c}$ by way of a computer algebra system (we use {\it Mathematica} \cite{Mathematica} to obtain explicit expressions).